Environmental Priority Strategies (EPS)

 EPS includes an impact assessment (characterisation and weighting) method for emissions and use of natural resources, which can be applied in any Life Cycle Assessment (LCA).

-The results of the EPS impact assessment method are damage costs for emissions and use of natural resources expressed as ELU (Environmental Load Units).
+The results of the EPS impact assessment method are damage costs for emissions and use of natural resources initially expressed as ELU (Environmental Load Units).
 One ELU represents an externality corresponding to one Euro environmental damage cost.
+In later versions conventional currency, like € or $ is used.

 Versions

-EPS 2015 are made in two versions:
+EPS 2015 were made in two versions:

-• 2015dx - excluding climate impacts from secondary particles
+- 2015dx - excluding climate impacts from secondary particles

-• 2015d - including climate impacts from secondary particles
+- 2015d - including climate impacts from secondary particles

 Excluding climate impacts from secondary particles (2015dx)

-In the latest IPCC Assessment Report (AR 5), emissions effecting global warming are reported as direct or indirect.
-Direct effects could be derived from greenhouse gases such as carbon dioxide (CO2) and methane (CH4), while indirect effects come from for example NOx and SO2 emissions.
-The indirect effects are caused by atmospheric reactions such as formation of ozone and secondary particles.
-Such reactions may decrease or increase global warming.
-The present knowledge about the quantitative extent of indirect effects is weak.
+The present knowledge about the quantitative extent of indirect effects is uncertain.
 One reason for this is the short lifetime of emissions involved in secondary atmospheric reactions and consequently a strong dependency of local conditions.
 Another reason is that there are relatively few studies made, which include secondary effects, in particular from secondary particles.
 There is however a reasonably good consensus that NOx has a negative effect on radiative forcing.

 In version 2015dx, the climate impacts from secondary particles are excluded.
 This implies overall positive damage costs for e.g. NOx and SO2 (i.e. increasing the environmental damage costs).